Contract Review

 A franchise business relies on the experience each of its branches provides to its clients.
 For this reason, a franchisee must meet the required quality standards in its services and products and ensure to keep a positive overall image of the franchise.

-Opening a franchise requires leasing and bulding a location, acquiring equipment, furniture, utensils, and other assets.
+Opening a franchise requires leasing and building a location, acquiring equipment, furniture, utensils, and other assets.
 All the costs related to developing the business are to be covered by the franchisee.

-Additionally, the franchisee is responsible of the operating expenses of the franchise business.
+Additionally, the franchisee is responsible for the operating expenses of the franchise business.
 This includes payrolls, supplies, taxes, and all the cost related to operating the franchise location.

 The franchisee is going to take care of the team that will move the business forward.
 A franchisee will take care of the recruitment process, review applications, put out job postings and interview candidates.